nmhoffm3/compiler/README.md

 # Compiler
-C++ code from projects done at ASU involving a custom lexer and compiler for a custom programming language.
+C++ code from projects involving a custom lexer and compiler for a custom programming language.